 In explaining his Dia deaccessioning, Vergne used language similar to that which he used in yesterday’s LAT: “Dia cannot be a mausoleum,” he told the NYT.
 “It needs to grow and develop.”
 And in the LAT: “There is no growth without pruning,” after which Vergne indicated that “pruning” might be ‘needed.’ (‘Needed’ was the LAT’s word, not Vergne’s.)

 Vergne’s defense of his Dia deaccessioning was troubling then, and it sounds worse now.
 First, contrary to the straw-man Vergne created, collecting institutions are not mausoleums.
 They are our storehouses of the best cultural objects that matter most.
 Traditionally museums have activated those storehouses — or to use Vergne’s unclear-on-the-concept locution: they have activated their mausoleums — through exhibition, scholarship, and study.
 If Vergne is arguing against conservatism in museum practice, that’s eyebrow-raising.
 Museums should be extremely conservative when it comes to caring for their objects.
 That goes for museum conservation, exhibition and collection policies.
-Let the art market be go-go nutty; contemporary art museums should be deliberative and steady.
+Let the art market be go-go nutty; contemporary art museums should be deliberate and steady.

 Both last year and perhaps again in yesterday’s LAT, Vergne seemed to misunderstand how museums “grow.”
 The traditional, time-tested way for art museums to expand their capabilities, collections, programming and scholarship is fundraising.
 If you can’t raise the money to do something you want to do, you don’t do it.
 At Dia, Vergne sold off art to fuel Dia’s wants.
 Then he re-defined self-wounding as growth.